datacentricdesign/iob22/index.md

 Googling your question, you will soon recognise one particular platform: Stack Overflow.
 Similar to Quora, this is a popular platform for programmers to ask questions and upvote the best answer.
 You might find your solution over there.
 However, you might feel intimidated or simply not understanding the jargon of the answer.
 We are here to help!
 This is why we have set up a similar environment.

-When something is not working as expected, that you do not understand how to move forward, please look at the course Q/A platform for questions related to the code practice you are working on.
+When something is not working as expected, that you do not understand how to move forward, please look at the course Q/A platform for questions related to the assignment you are working on.

 We encourage you not only to ask questions, but answer the one you feel like, from other students.
 Please upvote a question that you have as well, and the answer that helped you.